GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **CarsManager**: The component the supervises the set of all the cars available in the system interacting with the single CarController and providing operators with informations about the cars status and a way to change the status itself.
 *  **LoginManager**: The component that handles the log-in of operators and users.
 *  **PaymentHandler**: The component that handles the payment operations and makes sure that users unable to pay are correctly banned until they pay.
 It uses the PayPal APIs to process the payments.
+* **ModelManager**: The component that decoupled model from the other components and expose an interface for remote data access, called for instance from the mobile app to retrieve all the user informations.
 * **PayPal**: The payment handler of choice for our system.
 * **LegacySystem**: The old system of the company, our system uses its APIs to send assistance where needed.
 * **CarAssistanceManager**: The component that offers the functionalities needed to provide assistance to the vehicles when they need to be moved, recharged or repaired.
 It exploits the functionalities of the legacy system to send road-operators to the car location.
 * **WebAppController**: The component that makes the system functionalities accessible from the WebApplication.
-* **Configurator**: The component that offers the configuration functionalities to customize a set of parameters of the system (set of SafeAreas, fares, fees and so on).
+* **Configurator**: The component that offers the configuration functionalities to customise a set of parameters of the system (set of SafeAreas, fares, fees and so on).
 * **NotificationController**: The component that offers notification functionalities towards the various components of the system.
 * **Model**: The structure of the data in our system (specified in a distinct diagram).
 * **GoogleMaps**: Provider of the maps services.